Time management is always a hot topic.

 After both lists are created, schedule a time to sit down and go over each other’s lists.
 The outcome of this meeting is to create a shared list to make sure that the number 1 on their list is the number 1 on your list.
 Because, frankly, you’re going to find that some people have items on their list that you haven’t put on your list for them.
-And, perhaps, in some cases they have things on their list that you did not know about or did not know how important that item was.
+And, perhaps, in some cases, they have things on their list that you did not know about or did not know how important that item was.

 In other words, you’re not playing from the same playbook.
-As the leader, Tweet this: You’re the coach.
+As the leader, you’re the coach.
 You have to make sure that everyone isn’t just playing their position well, you have to make sure that they are playing the game in a coordinated effort to win.
 This pays off handsomely for performance reviews, coaching, and feedback sessions.
 Not only are you now focused, but you have a high level of certainty that the people on your team are focused as well.

-The objective with focusing on your and your team’s MVP activities is to go from a focus on input to a focus on output.
+The objective of focusing on your and your team’s MVP activities is to go from a focus on input to a focus on output.
 The reality is that activity is the anesthesia of ineffective leadership.
 We stay very busy all day long.
 We go home at the end of the day and we’re exhausted but we often don’t consider that we’ve accomplished very little.